 This recipe demonstrates how simple ingredient substitutions can result in mouthwatering masterpieces that will fool your biggest healthy-dessert skeptics.

 This dairy-free frozen treat is healthy and easy to make.
 Banana is the secret ingredient, giving it a creamy texture and richness.
 It’s a great, natural alternative to soft-serve ice cream.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Looking for a healthy, flavorful and easy dessert?
 Try this fruit, yogurt and honey treat.
 Grilling peaches brings out a bold sweetness, which tastes great with honey, cinnamon and yogurt.

 Try this moist and delicious zucchini bread full of sweet spices.
 It’s easy to make, easy to serve and easy to freeze.

 This cinnamon apple cranberry crisp is made with apples, dried fruit, walnuts and oatmeal.
 It’s full of flavors and is sure to please.
 Make it for your family or for a larger gathering.

 They may swoon over your soup, rave about your roasted chicken and get teary-eyed in praise of your homemade bread.
 But the showstopper for most meals is dessert.
 Here are five recipes for flavorful finales.

 Nothing says home better than oatmeal cookies.
-You can adjust this recipe to your liking: Add your favorite dried fruits or chopped nuts or change the spice to ginger or cinnamon.
+This dough can be mixed in one bowl.
+You can add your favorite dried fruits or chopped nuts, or change the spice to ginger or cinnamon.